-When launching an unreleased iOS app test, the UserTesting platform will ask you to upload an ad-hoc build of your app.
-If you have a development team they should know what an "Ad-hoc build" is and be able to create one for you.
+When launching an unreleased iOS app test via our ipa upload feature, the UserTesting platform will ask you to upload an enterprise signed build of your app.
+If you have a development team they should know what an "enterprise signed build" is and be able to create one for you.

 If you need to manually integrate the UserTesting SDK, don’t despair.
 It’s zero lines of code and requires just a single integration step.

 UserTestingSDK.frameworkto your project